Relationship Property Law

 • What is considered relationship property?

-Relationship property includes assets and debts acquired during a relationship, such as the family home, vehicles, investments, and even some superannuation interests.
-It aims for a fair division if the relationship ends.
+Relationship property includes assets and debts acquired during the relationship, such as the family home, vehicles, investments, and superannuation.
+It ensures both partners receive a fair division if the relationship ends.

 • How is relationship property divided?